 Through Fairfield's Master of Arts in School Psychology, you'll learn:

-Fairfield University M.A. in School Psychology graduates leave Fairfied with their Masters degree and their Certificate of Advanced Study or Sixth Year degree, and are eligible to be endorsed by the University to Connecticut State for an Initial Educator Certificate allowing them to obtain employment in a public school setting with students ranging in age from preschool to twelfth grade.
+Fairfield University M.A. in School Psychology graduates leave Fairfied with their Masters degree and their Sixth Year Certificate, and are eligible to be endorsed by the University to Connecticut State for an Initial Educator Certificate allowing them to obtain employment in a public school setting with students ranging in age from preschool to twelfth grade.